-- 4.9 A Firm shall establish policies and procedures designed to provide it with reasonable confidence that the Firm, its Personnel and, where applicable, others subject to Independence requirements (including Network Firm's Personnel) maintain Independence where required by Professional Standards.
+- 7.6 A Firm shall establish policies and procedures designed to provide it with Reasonable Assurance that the Firm, its Personnel and, where applicable, others subject to Independence requirements (including Network Firm's Personnel) maintain Independence where required by Professional Standards, including Relevant Ethical Requirements.
 Such policies and procedures shall enable the Firm to: - (a) communicate its Independence requirements to its Personnel and, where applicable, others subject to them; and - (b) identify and evaluate circumstances and relationships that create threats to Independence, and to take appropriate action to eliminate those threats or reduce them to an acceptable level by eliminating the circumstances creating the threats, applying safeguards (if available), or to withdraw from the Engagement (where withdrawal is possible under applicable law or regulation).

-Acceptance and continuance of Client relationships and specific Engagements
+8. Acceptance and continuance of Client relationships and specific Engagements

-- 4.10 A Firm shall establish policies and procedures for the acceptance and continuance of Client relationships and specific Engagements, designed to provide the Firm with reasonable confidence that it will only undertake or continue relationships and Engagements where the Firm: - (a) is competent to perform the Engagement and has the capabilities, including time and resources, to do so; - (b) can comply with Professional Standards; and - (c) has considered the integrity of the Client and does not have information that would lead it to conclude that the Client lacks integrity. - 4.11 Consideration of whether the Firm has the competence, capabilities and resources to undertake a new Engagement from a new or an existing Client involves reviewing the specific requirements of the Engagement and the existing Personnel at all relevant levels, and including whether: - (a) Firm's Personnel have knowledge of relevant industries or subject matters; - (b) Firm's Personnel have experience with relevant regulatory or reporting requirements, or the ability to gain the necessary skills and knowledge effectively; - (c) the Firm has sufficient Personnel with the necessary competence and capabilities; - (d) experts are available, if needed; - (e) appropriate reviewers meeting the criteria and eligibility requirements are available, where applicable (see paragraph 4.48); and - (f) the Firm is able to complete the Engagement within the reporting deadline. - 4.12 With regard to the integrity of a Client, matters to consider include, for example: - The identity and business reputation of the Client's principal owners, key management, related parties and Those Charged with Governance. - The nature of the Client's operations, including its business practices. - Information concerning the attitude of the Client's principal owners, key management and Those Charged with Governance towards such matters as the aggressive interpretation of accounting standards or tax laws and regulations. - Whether the Client is aggressively concerned with maintaining the Firm's fees as low as possible. - Indications of an inappropriate limitation in the scope of work. - Indications that the Client might be involved in money laundering or other criminal activities.
+- 8.1 A Firm shall establish policies and procedures for the acceptance and continuance of Client relationships and specific Engagements, designed to provide the Firm with Reasonable Assurance that it will only undertake or continue relationships and Engagements where the Firm: - (a) is competent to perform the Engagement and has the capabilities, including time and resources, to do so; - (b) can comply with Relevant Ethical Requirements; and - (c) has considered the integrity of the Client and does not have information that would lead it to conclude that the Client lacks integrity. - 8.2 Consideration of whether the Firm has the competence, capabilities and resources to undertake a new Engagement from a new or an existing Client involves reviewing the specific requirements of the Engagement and the existing Partner and Staff profiles at all relevant levels, and including whether: - (a) Firm's Personnel have knowledge of relevant industries or subject matters; - (b) Firm's Personnel have experience with relevant regulatory or reporting requirements, or the ability to gain the necessary skills and knowledge effectively; - (c) the Firm has sufficient Personnel with the necessary competence and capabilities; - (d) experts are available, if needed; - (e) individuals meeting the criteria and eligibility requirements to perform Engagement Quality Reviews are available, where applicable; and - (f) the Firm is able to complete the Engagement within the reporting deadline. - 8.3 With regard to the integrity of a Client, matters to consider include, for example: - The identity and business reputation of the Client's principal owners, key management, related parties and Those Charged with Governance. - The nature of the Client's operations, including its business practices. - Information concerning the attitude of the Client's principal owners, key management and Those Charged with Governance towards such matters as the aggressive interpretation of accounting standards and the internal control environment.

-- The reasons for the proposed appointment of the Firm and non-reappointment of the previous Firm. - The identity and business reputation of related parties.
+- Whether the Client is aggressively concerned with maintaining the Firm's fees as low as possible. - Indications of an inappropriate limitation in the scope of work. - Indications that the Client might be involved in money laundering or other criminal activities. - The reasons for the proposed appointment of the Firm and non-reappointment of the previous Firm. - The identity and business reputation of related parties.